-The Voter Participation Center (VPC) was founded in 2003 to help members of the Rising American Electorate register and vote.
+The Voter Participation Center (VPC) was founded in 2003 to help members of the New American Majority register and vote.
 Since then, the organization has helped more than 5.7 million people register and cast ballots.

 Why is VPC mailing people in my community?

 What type of mail does VPC send?

 VPC sends voter registration applications, vote-by-mail applications and get out the vote mailings, such as information about a voters’ history of voting or not voting in past elections compared to other people in their community.
 These are all designed to encourage citizens to participate in democracy.
 Our partner organization, the Center for Voter Information, sends similar types of mail, as well as information about current issues.

 Please see three recent examples of the kinds of mail VPC sends: